dbolson/reminder-foo/README.md

 # ReminderFoo

-ReminderFoo is a RESTful Saas application to send custom SMS reminders to specified phone numbers.
+ReminderFoo is a RESTful SaaS application to send custom SMS reminders to specified phone numbers.

 ## Domain Model